Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-However, using the approach we have developed in solving the dynamics of open quantum systems in the last two decades \cite{TZ2008,JZ2010, LZ2012,LZ2018,Zhang2019,HZ2022b}, the mixed forward and backward paths with the causality breaking can actually be solved analytically.
+Due to the internal causality breaking, finding the corresponding solutions of these equations of motion is usually not an easy task.
+However, using the approach we have developed in solving the dynamics of open quantum systems in the last two decades \cite{TZ2008,Jin_Tu2010,LZ2012,LZ2018,Zhang2019}, the mixed forward and backward paths with the causality breaking can actually be solved analytically.
 This is done by introducing a formal solution (a linear transformations) to Eq.~(\ref{eom-1}),